lsund/avanza-monitor/README.md

 # avanza-monitor

-Monitor the current positions and account summary
+Monitor current account information.
+Should not be used by anyone without permission to use the avanza API.

 should exists a file `config.js` with the export